danielthetam/danielthetam.github.io/_posts/2023-09-20-creating-our-process.md

 In order to edit process variables, click on the upper right pencil-paper icon to edit the properties of our process.

 > #### *Note: If you can't see any process properties*
 > Ensure that you haven't selected any nodes, otherwise it'd display the properties of that node instead of the process properties.
-To de-select a node, just click away from it.
+To de-select a node, just click on any empty space.

 Then, scroll down and click on Process Data to expand the list, and there we can edit our process variables.
 Process variables are variables that we need to keep track of globally throughout the execution of the process.